Locally Speaking is an English spoken talk show on Dutch local news. And we are back, with a vengeance!

 The Amsterdam Council Elections are coming up on the 21st of March and all EU-residents and non-EU residents living here for at least 3 years get a vote.

-In this edition of Locally Speaking we will cover main election themes, discuss the differences between parties and tell you all about the MIP’s (most important politicians).
+The program is divided in three parts.
+We will cover main election themes, discuss the differences between parties and tell you all about the MIP’s (most important politicians).

 In between you can relax and listen to an ancient tale by professional storyteller and Myths & Music curator Simon Hodges.